 10. Precognitive Empath

 An Empath can be all of these or just one of these; it does not matter the number.
-They all serve a purpose.
-I am actually many of these types of empaths.
+They all serve an important purpose.
+I Am actually many of these types of empaths.
 Some of these categories are stronger than others for me, but it does not matter.
 They are merely part of who I am.
 What we do need to recognize is that they will ebb and flow as we grow spiritually.
+And we need to recognize and honor these sensitivities in others as well.

 The Heyoka Empath